Askeran17/lawforyou/README.md

 ## Technologies Used

 I did all the work in GitPod platform.
+Later I built the project using Docker.

 ### Languages Used